Overview

 Functionality:

 Default Secret Manager: If the SECRET_MANAGER_TYPE environment variable is set, its value dictates the default type of secret manager that the factory will create.
-The value of this variable should correspond to one of the types defined in SecretManagerTypes enum (FILE, GCP, K8S, VAULT).
+The value of this variable should correspond to one of the types defined in SecretManagerTypes enum (FILE, AWS, GCP, K8S, VAULT).

 Example Configuration: